RCIC-UCI-Public/website-rcic/docs/source/help/tickets.rst

   You might not be able to install/compile the software yourself without some additional system-installed software and that's a good reason to ask us.

+  :red:`IMPORTANT` RCIC may say "no" to your software request.
+We simply do not have the staff time to install every requested software component.
+We prioritize software that has wide applicability.
+Applications that you want to "evaluate" are seldomly (if ever) installed by RCIC.

   In the end, it's a partnership to get new software added to HPC3.
 We need good information from you and a willingness to validate the installed software.

   If you want to request new software or updated versions of software that are already installed please submit a ticket with the following information: